 In order to minimise the effects of nighttime operations, the Airport operates a Night Noise Policy.
 Our 2018-2020 Night Noise Policy is available here.

 In measuring noise, particularly over time, there is a potential 'mis-match' between the issue of experiencing many noisy aircraft and an increasing number of quieter aircraft.
 For this reason, noise is measured using 'contours'; these map the noise energy over a period of time.
 Decibels (dB) are logarithmic units and a 3-dB difference in noise level corresponds to a twofold difference in noise energy.
 The contours are produced independently for us by the Civil Aviation Authority.
-Here are the latest noise contours for Manchester Airport, from summer 2017, summer 2018 contours are not yet available.
+Here are the latest noise contours for Manchester Airport, from summer 2018, summer 2019 contours will be available in 2020.

 Our Sustainable Development Plan (SDP) sets out the strategic context for the long-term development of Manchester Airport.
 The SDP comprises a high level summary and four detailed plans that deal with the Economy and Surface Access, Environment, Community and Land Use.

 Our support to the North West region's economy and transport connectivity.